mariolenis/angular-rethinkdb/README.md

     constructor(private ar: AngularRethinkDBService) {

-        // Initialize your object from table
+        // Initialize your object from table, if does not exists, it will be created
         // this.ar.list(table : string, query$? : Observable<IRethinkDBQuery>)
         this.myTable = this.ar.list('myTable', this.myQuery$.asObservable());